This policy identifies required Immunizations for students at Nevada State College, as well as the process for documenting these Immunizations.

 Vaccine: Substance used to stimulate the production of antibodies and provide Immunity against a disease; typically administered via injection, but may also be administered via mouth or nasal spray.

-Nevada State College requires proof of the required Immunizations listed in A-C below for two groups of students: 1) new first-time and transfer students entering their first term at the College and 2) any students, regardless of academic standing or status, who are approved to live in campus residential housing.
-These two groups must provide proof that they have received the following Immunizations listed in A-C by the beginning of the Fall 2022 term:
+Nevada State College requires proof of the required Immunizations listed in A-C below for three groups of students: 1) new first-time and transfer students whose entry term at the College is Fall 2024 or later, 2) discontinued students returning after a gap of two consecutive semesters or more, and 3) any students, regardless of academic standing, status, or starting term, who are approved to live in campus residential housing.
+These groups must provide proof that they have received the following Immunizations by the beginning of the Fall 2024 term:

 A. Two doses of the measles, mumps, and rubella (MMR) Vaccine; the first dose must be on or after the student’s first birthday;